“If a man does not keep pace with his companions, perhaps it is because he hears a different drummer.” - Henry Walden "Thoreau"

 But Lindsey was still in personal turmoil.
 Hiding his illness from his new wife finally cost him a divorce.
 He moved back to Denver, threw himself into self-taught piano studies and began playing local jazz gigs.
 Still, as he recalls, he was on the brink of total mental collapse.

 Then, as fate would have it, he began to turn the corner with his mental illness with the help of a new doctor and a new person he had just met in his life, Tonya, a southern belle from Georgia.
 Now here was someone he could finally tell his secrets to.
 Within four months of meeting her, they impetuously eloped to Hawaii.
 Nine years later, Lindsey is a happily married man and father.
-WAITING FOR THE SUN is about that redemption and joy that everyone wishes for, and Lindsey finally got.
+Easy Love is about that redemption and joy that everyone wishes for, and Lindsey finally got.